krishna-thapa/inspirational-quote-authentication/Notes.md

 8. CookieAuthenticator: An authenticator that uses a stateful as well as stateless, cookie based approach.
 It works either by storing an ID in a cookie to track the authenticated user and a server side backing store that maps the ID to an authenticator instance or by a stateless approach that stores the authenticator in a serialized form directly into the cookie.
 The stateless approach could also be named “server side session”.

 9. Env: The environment type.
 Defines the [[Identity]] and [ [Authenticator]] types for an environment.
 It is possible to implement as many types as needed.
 This has the advantage that an application isn't bound only to a single `Identity` -> `Authenticator` combination.

+10. Identity: This trait represents an authenticated user.